Updated December 22, 2019.

 The younger family members will hear of how things used to be.
 The older members will probably recall family traditions or foods.
 We may be able to congratulate those who still carry out the traditions or lament that they exist no more.

 In addition to telling our favorite Christmas stories, each person gets to tell what they are thankful for.
-The expected treasures are mentioned – love of the family, health, making it through another year without a major tragedy.
-But what is often heartwarming is to hear how grateful people are for something small done for them that really mattered: a suggestion that helped solve a problem; a contact that resulted in beneficial networking, news about people who needed help, so we could provide it.
+The expected treasures are mentioned – love of the family, health, and making it through another year without a major tragedy.
+But what is often heartwarming is to hear how grateful people are for something small done for them that really mattered: a suggestion that helped solve a problem; a contact that resulted in beneficial networking, news about people who needed help so that we could provide it.

-It’s all part of the family Christmas telling tradition.
+It’s all part of the family Christmas-telling tradition.

 P.S.

-As our family of locals shrinks and there are less oldsters and more little children, the story telling changes a bit.
-As we go around the table, we may hear more about a new video game, the latest posts on Instagram or delight over Taylor Swift’s latest lost love.
+As our family of locals shrinks and there are fewer oldsters and more little children, the storytelling changes a bit.
+As we go around the table, we may hear more about a new video game, the latest posts on Instagram, or delight over Taylor Swift’s latest lost love.
 These stories need to be cherished and valued as much as those about walking to and from school two miles, uphill each way.
-Throw in some microwave recipes and you modernize Christmas story telling.
+Throw in some microwave recipes, and you modernize Christmas storytelling.

 [Show #511]